 Environmental Protection Agency (EPA).

-Submit your comments, referencing Docket ID Number EPA-HQ-RCRA-2015-0836, to (1) EPA online using www.regulations.gov, by email to firstname.lastname@example.org, or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
-NW., Washington, DC 20460, and (2) OMB via email to email@example.com.
+Submit your comments, referencing Docket ID Number EPA-HQ-RCRA-2015-0836, to (1) EPA online using www.regulations.gov (our preferred method), or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave., NW, Washington, DC 20460, and (2) OMB via email to firstname.lastname@example.org.
 Address comments to OMB Desk Officer for EPA.

 FOR FURTHER INFORMATION CONTACT:

-Abstract: EPA's Office of Land and Emergency Management Sustainable Food Management (SFM) program is designed to advance sustainable food management practices throughout the United States by preventing and diverting wasted food from landfills.
-The focal point of the SFM program is the Food Recovery Challenge in which organizations pledge to improve their sustainable food management practices.
-The success of the SFM program efforts to divert wasted food from landfills requires sufficient capacity to process the diverted materials which includes composting and anaerobic digestion operations.
-In addition to increasing opportunity to process wasted food diverted from the municipal solid waste stream, anaerobic digesters achieve social, environmental and economic benefits, such as generation of renewable energy, reduction of methane emissions, and opportunities to improve soil health through the production of soil amendments.
+EPA's food recovery hierarchy prioritizes potential actions to prevent and divert wasted food.
+According to the hierarchy, processing wasted food via anaerobic digestion is a more desirable option than landfilling or incineration because it creates more benefits for the environment, society and the economy.
+Anaerobic digestion of food waste and other organic materials generates renewable energy, reduces methane emissions to the atmosphere, and provides opportunities to improve soil health through the production of soil amendments.
 The SFM program supports these efforts by educating state and local governments and communities about the benefits of wasted food diversion.
 The SFM program also builds partnerships with state agencies and other strategic partners interested in developing organics recycling capacity and provides tools to assist organizations in developing anaerobic digestion (AD) projects.